 Each electrode selected for simulation will be simulated in sequence.
 A progress-bar will be shown while the simulation is in progress.
 You can abort the simulation at any time while still keeping the results obtained so far.
 If you abort the simulation for an electrode, the next electrode in the queue will be simulated.

-To rename an electrode, for example to mark VCC/VDD/GND or specific pins or touch electrodes, either right click the electrode and select Rename or left click the electrode name and type in a new name.
+To rename an electrode, for example to mark VCC/VDD/GND or specific pins or touch electrodes, either right click the electrode in either the list or the 3D/2D view and select Rename or left click the electrode name and type in a new name.

 2: Mutual capacitances.

 4: uncertainty column, note the red numbers in the cases where the simulation needs to run for more iterations to get a better estimate.

 Show delta cap. on touch: When enabled, this will show the change in capacitance due to the touch probe instead of absolute capacitance.